 Seeking the help of an experienced family lawyer is the best way to ensure your assets are truly protected.
 A lawyer understands the nuances of the law and knows how a judge will interpret key terms.
 Having professional help means peace of mind now and less stress down the road.

-If cost is a concern, many lawyers offer a free initial consultation at no out-of-pocket cost to the client.
+If a concern, many lawyers offer an initial consultation.